 Geographic Risk.
-Italy is located in a part of the world that has historically been prone to natural disasters such as earthquakes, flooding and volcanic eruptions, and is economically sensitive to environmental events.
-Any such event may adversely impact the Italian economy, causing an adverse impact on the value of the Fund.
+Some of the companies in which the Fund invests are located in parts of the world that have historically been prone to natural disasters such as earthquakes, tornadoes, volcanic eruptions, droughts, hurricanes or tsunamis, and are economically sensitive to environmental events.
+Any such event may adversely impact the economies of these geographic areas, causing an adverse impact on the value of the Fund.